krll-corp/GPT-1/README.md

-# PRIME: Programmable Response and Intelligent Machine Executor:GPT-1.5
+# PRIME: Programmable Response and Intelligent Machine Executor | GPT-1.5

 PRIME is an advanced, lightweight language model built on the foundations of Karpathy's NanoGPT.
 Designed for educational exploration and practical applications, PRIME offers a streamlined yet powerful approach to natural language processing.